Marketing for Government Contracting Companies

 5. Well structured—the things people want most are easily accessible.

-Google’s Definition of a User-Friendly Website
+What is Google’s Definition of a User-Friendly Website?

 Google’s goal is to return the best possible websites in response to a Google search.
 Their motivation is to keep you using their platform, which allows them to grow their advertising revenues.